Why Green is Building the Country’s First High-Performance Data Center

 Green Datacenter is now building the first data center on Swiss soil which is conceptually geared towards high density from A to Z. The company firmly believes that the cloud will continue its triumphant advance and that growing numbers of large Swiss companies will rely on cloud solutions.
 The large cloud providers will also respond to this demand by purchasing appropriate infrastructure.
 What had been lacking up until now was a domestic data center capable of meeting the cloud operators’ requirements.

 “Zurich West 3” closes this gap.
 The new data center from Green covers the needs of all customer groups.
 In particular, it offers international customers a tremendously powerful solution.
 The biggest challenge when designing a project such as this is cooling.
 Due to the higher density, the air around the equipment heats up much quicker than in the case of conventional data centers.
 What’s more, the cramped spatial conditions in Switzerland make planning more difficult compared to other locations.
 Green Datacenter has positioned itself perfectly to accommodate these circumstances with its technological know-how incorporated in “Zurich West 3”.
-The investment volume amounts to around CHF 70 million and the data center is scheduled to open in mid-2019, so the cloud can come!
+The investment volume amounts to around CHF 70 million.

 “Zurich West 3” designer and project manager.
 He has worked for Green Datacenter AG since the start of 2018 and previously supervised a number of construction projects for hyperscale data centers at international level.